Wednesday, 25 October 2017

 071. Krishen Niwas in Miani, Pakistan.

-Miani, a small town in district Sargodha, is a very old town of Punjab.
-Its history goes back to many centuries and in the past it enjoyed a considerable importance as a commercial centre in this area.
-Due to proximity to Pind Dadan Khan and Khewra salt mines, it was an important centre for trade in salt.
+Miani, a small town in District Sargodha, is a very old town of Punjab.
+Its history goes back many centuries, and in the past, it enjoyed considerable importance as a commercial centre in this area.
+Due to its proximity to Pind Dadan Khan and the Khewra salt mines, it was an important centre for trade in salt.

-After the collapse of Mughal authority in Punjab in 1750s the whole province suffered from a political turmoil and deterioration in law and order.
-Local chiefs became independent of any central authority and competed with each other to carve their own fiefdoms.
-Two factors further inflamed the situation, first the rising power of the Sikhs in eastern and central Punjab and the second Afghan incursions from the west.
-Like other areas of Punjab, Miani and surrounding areas also suffered a lot.
-This is how the situation is described in the Gazetteer of The Shahpur District of 1917:
+After the collapse of Mughal authority in Punjab in the 1750s, the whole province suffered from political turmoil and deterioration in law and order.
+Local chiefs became independent of any central authority and competed with each other to carve out their own fiefdoms.
+Two factors further inflamed the situation: first, the rising power of the Sikhs in eastern and central Punjab, and second, Afghan incursions from the west.
+Like other areas of Punjab, Miani and the surrounding areas also suffered a lot.
+This is how the situation is described in the Gazetteer of the Shahpur District of 1917:

 In the year 1757 a force under Nur-ud-Din Bamizai, deputed by Ahmad Shah to assist his son Timur in repelling Mahrattas, crossing the river Jhelum at Khushab, marched up the left bank of the river.
 Proceedings of this man may be taken as a type of the excesses committed by the invading armies; and some idea will be formed of the amount of misery caused by these inroads.
 Nur ud Din, finding that the inhabitants would not pay the large ransoms demanded of them, successively plundered and laid waste with fire and sword three of the largest towns of the district.
 Two of these, Bhera and Miani, rose again on their ruins, without however completely recovering the shock they had sustained; but of the third, Chak Sahnu, nothing remains but a mound of earth and potsherds.

-I had heard about the antiquity of Miani, its wealth in the past and its beautiful havelis.
-When I heard a few months ago about a particular haveli, having forty rooms and beautiful wooden doors and windows, I decided to visit it.
-On 29 June, 2017, I reached this town to explore it by myself.
-Through a mutual friend, Malik Sikandar Khan, we already had informed the owner of the haveli about our visit.
-The haveli is located at 32°31'49.56"N; 73° 4'30.88"E.
+I had heard about the antiquity of Miani, its wealth in the past, and its beautiful havelis.
+When I heard a few months ago about a particular haveli having forty rooms and beautiful wooden doors and windows, I decided to visit it.
+On 29 June 2017, I reached this town to explore it myself.
+Through a mutual friend, Malik Sikandar Khan, we had already informed the owner of the haveli about our visit.
+The haveli is located at 32°31'49.56"N, 73°4'30.88"E.

 Beautiful wooden door of Krishen Niwas.
 (29.06.2017.)

 It was a hot and humid summer day.
-The owner of the house Dilawar Hussain Rana was expecting us and he received us warmly.
-He took a great interest in our questions and showed his haveli in detail.
-The ground floor is rectangular in shapes, with verandah in front of rooms on three sides.
-The walls, arches and pillars are painted in red and yellow.
+The owner of the house, Dilawar Hussain Rana, was expecting us and received us warmly.
+He took great interest in our questions and showed us his haveli in detail.
+The ground floor is rectangular in shape, with a verandah in front of the rooms on three sides.
+The walls, arches, and pillars are painted in red and yellow.
 This contrast looks quite attractive.
-The condition of the ground floor is not quite good.
-However, repair work is going on.
+The condition of the ground floor is not very good; however, repair work is going on.

 A view of the ground floor.
 (29.06.2017.)